pezia/poker-croupier/README.md

 - Test your environment by running the unit tests: `rake test`

 And that's it!
 You are all set to go.

+## Running the application

+At this point we do not yet have rake targets or integration tests that can help in taking the services for a spin.
+That means that although there are test for each service after changes it's worth running a manual sanity check.
+The way I do now:`bundle exec ruby croupier/scripts/integration_test.rb`

+If you wish to hold a poker tournament than there is another script - `croupier/script/start.rb` - that you can modify and run.
+It let's you specify the log file, and the hosts and ports for each player.